-A: For the Breen and Modiano study, tumor samples ideally should be collected with 8 hours (24 hours maximum) after death.
-Since it can be difficult to collect blood postmortem, it is wise to have blood collected in advance.
+A: Since it can be difficult to collect blood postmortem, it is wise to have blood collected in advance.

 Q: My dog's blood count is low, and my vet advises against drawing all the blood requested by the researchers.
 Can my dog still participate in the studies?

-A: Both Dr. Ostrander’s study and the Breen & Modiano study can make do with fairly small amounts (2 mls) if necessary.
+A: Dr. Ostrander’s study can make do with fairly small amounts (2 mls) if necessary.
 If only a small amount of blood is drawn, it is important that it be collected in a small (e.g., 2-3 ml) blood collection tube, so it is not overly diluted by the preservative.
 Blood can sometimes be collected immediately prior to or after euthanasia.
 If blood is simply not available, then the required DNA can be obtained from a skin punch biopsy collected postmortem.

 Q: When is the best time to have blood collected from my dog, relative to surgery, diagnosis, etc.?

 A: Dr. Ostrander needs only blood, which should be collected soon after a diagnosis is made.
-For the Breen & Modiano study, it is preferred that the blood be sent together with tumor specimens.
-It is wise to collect blood in advance of tissue collection, in case your dog becomes too ill.
 The blood can be stored in the fridge for 4-5 days or in the freezer for up to a year.

 Q: Where can I find the forms that need to be submitted with blood and tissue samples?

-A: The Breen & Modiano Study requires you to fill out a Consent Form, and this form can be downloaded from this web site or obtained from the Support Team.
-Dr. Ostrander's Consent Form is contained in her kit; it can also be obtained from the Support Team.
+A: The Ostrander Study requires you to fill out a Consent Form, and this form can be downloaded from this web site or obtained from the Support Team.
+The consent form will also be included in the samples kit if one has been requested

 Q: Are there special shipping requirements for sample submission?